8 beautiful UK walks for lockdown exercise

-With the weather getting warmer, unlimited exercise finally allowed and a bank holiday upon us, it’s a great time to make the most of the long weekend with a socially responsible walk.
-Here are some beautiful ways to see parts of the United Kingdom by foot, with no aircraft required.
+With that in mind, here are some beautiful ways to see parts of the United Kingdom by foot, with no aircraft required.

 1. The Jubilee Greenway, London